Toleration

-Toleration is when one allows or permits an action, idea, object, or person that they dislike or disagree with.
+Toleration is the act of permitting an action, idea, object, or person that one dislikes or disagrees with.
 Political scientist Andrew R. Murphy explains that "We can improve our understanding by defining 'toleration' as a set of social or political practices and 'tolerance' as a set of attitudes."
 Random House Dictionary defines tolerance as "a fair, objective, and permissive attitude toward those whose opinions, beliefs, practices, racial or ethnic origins, etc., differ from one's own".
 The Merriam-Webster Dictionary associates toleration both with "putting up with" something undesirable, and with neglect or failure to prevent or alleviate it.

 Both these concepts contain the idea of alterity: the state of otherness.
 Additional choices of how to respond to the "other", beyond toleration, exist.
 Therefore, in some instances, toleration has been seen as "a flawed virtue" because it concerns acceptance of things that were better overcome.
 Toleration cannot, therefore, be defined as a universal good, and many of its applications and uses remain contested.

 Religious toleration may signify "no more than forbearance and the permission given by the adherents of a dominant religion for other religions to exist, even though the latter are looked on with disapproval as inferior, mistaken, or harmful".
 Historically, most incidents and writings pertaining to religious toleration involve the status of minority and dissenting viewpoints in relation to a dominant state religion; however, religion is also sociological, and the practice of toleration has always had a political aspect as well.